 When the FBI transcribed a Panther speech, they would leave out the swear words.
 Then, they would place those words, listed as “Obscene” in an appendix page.
 We can only assume that these protocol allowed Director Hoover the embarrassment of reading the expletives.

 The Panthers had many supporters, as well as those who might want to use their Panther relationship for private gain.
 Any time a donation from a public figure was given to the BPP, and all the local stores that donated to the Free Breakfast Program were all recorded by the FBI.
 Read the document on the left and see if you can spot the Hartford Mayor (!) who donated money to the Hartford Panthers.

-If you find more documents worth posting, let me know.
+If you find more documents worth posting, or have more information about the Hartford Panthers, let me know.